bjoernellens1/go1-ros/README.md

 ### Docker Compose Configuration

 The `Dockerfile` defines the images for each service, setting up base dependencies, project overlays, and GUI dependencies.

----

-This updated README.md provides a clearer and more structured guide for your colleagues, especially those new to Docker, and includes detailed explanations on network configuration, pulling images, building images locally, and understanding GitHub workflows and GHCR.